 Jericho Project will rapidly re-house young adults from shelters (ideally within 30 days) by providing temporary financial assistance and individualized case management to ensure housing stability.
 Your case manager will also provide referrals to community providers for legal services, healthcare, mental health/substance abuse services, recreation, and any other support to help you overcome underlying barriers to maintaining housing.

 Knowledge and Employment for Young Adults (KEYA)

 Jericho’s employment and education program enables young adults to identify, prepare for, and secure their dream jobs.
 Your career counselor will help you become economically self-sufficient through educational opportunities, job readiness skills training, paid and unpaid internships, and employment placement.

-In early 2018, construction will be complete on our eighth and largest supportive housing residence on Walton Avenue in the Bronx.
+In July 2018, our eighth and largest supportive housing residence on Walton Avenue in the Bronx will open.
 Thirty-three of its apartments will be reserved for young adults ages 18-25.

 To apply: have your case manager complete a “2010E Application” indicating that you are interested in “Young Adult Housing.”
 Your case manager will submit it to the Human Resources Administration (HRA) and those applications will be forwarded to Jericho Project.